Feyerabend/cc/ch07/addition/3d/notes/REFLECTIONS.md

 Looking back at earlier technological waves offers useful perspective.
-In the 1990s, I was partly interested in web-based 3D technologies, particularly VRML (Virtual Reality Modeling Language).
+In the 1990s, I was partly interested in web-based 3D technologies, particularly VRML (Virtual Reality Modelling Language).
 VRML was designed to extend ideas from HTML into interactive 3D environments.
 It supported animation and promised rich, immersive experiences directly in the browser.
 Conceptually, it was exciting.
 Practically,